NeilSinclair/prompt_workshop/the_exec_assistant/the_exec_assistant1.md

 Please can you draft an email for me that includes these topics.
 Make it light and friendly:

-Christmas party next week Friday at 17h00 - 22h00 at the Mariot
+Christmas party next week Friday at 17h00 - 22h00 at the Mariot.

 Partners welcome.